tatia7-ups/k8s_task/README.md

 Notes

 Local testing uses Minikube with local images for cost-free development.
-Assumes /health endpoint;
-adjust probes if the application uses a different health check.
 CI/CD pipeline automates image builds and manifest updates, with manual application for local Minikube testing.